naca

 Commonly asked questions about the new Aged Care Act

-• The Australian Government’s New Aged Care Act and Strengthened Aged Care Quality Standards will take effect on Saturday, 1 November 2025.
+• The Australian Government’s New Aged Care Act and Strengthened Aged Care Quality Standards came into effect on Saturday, 1 November 2025.

 • The Aged Care Quality and Safety Commission is the national regulator of aged care services.
 It ensures that providers meet quality and safety standards, manages complaints and serious incidents, and monitors provider performance and compliance.

-• The aged care system is currently governed by several key laws, including the Aged Care Act 1997 and the Aged Care Quality and Safety Commission Act 2018.
-From 1 November 2025, these will be replaced by the new Aged Care Act 2024, which consolidates and strengthens the regulatory framework for aged care in Australia.
+• The aged care system is currently governed by several laws including the Aged Care Act 2024.
+On 1 November, this replaced the Aged Care Act 1997 and the Aged Care Quality and Safety Commission Act 2018.

-• The Aged Care Act 1997 has been the primary legislation for government-funded aged care for over two decades.
-It outlines the structure for aged care funding, provider responsibilities, and consumer rights.
-It will be repealed when the new Aged Care Act 2024 comes into effect on Saturday, 1 November 2025.
+• The Aged Care Act 1997 was the primary legislation for government-funded aged care for over two decades.
+It outlined the structure for aged care funding, provider responsibilities, and consumer rights.
+It was repealed when the new Aged Care Act 2024 came into effect on Saturday, 1 November 2025.

 • The new Act includes a Statement of Rights outlining the rights that older people have when accessing aged care services.
 This will replace the current Charter of Rights.